Blog

 Coconut Oil Observational Studies

 Very few scientific studies have been done comparing coconut oil to other types of fats.
 A few studies found fats from coconut oil to be helpful in reducing LDL oxidation and lipoprotein (a) (Nevin, Rajamohan, 2004).
-This suggests that coconut oil might actually protect against heart disease!
+This suggests that coconut oil might actually protect against

 The Lowdown on Coconut Oil